 First, you must learn how the rat is operating.
 Where does it go?
 How does it travel?
 You should use this knowledge to trap the rat.
 Also, make sure you wear gloves when handling the traps!
 Oh, and make sure that you scatter some rat bait around the area of the trap too, that has worked for me in the past.

 Catching a rat that is avoiding your trap is frustrating, but you can beat it!
 You have a brain much bigger than theirs, remember that.
-You need to learn the rats behavior and movement.
+It would help if you learned the rat’s behavior and movement.
 Only then will you catch the rat!